Community

 Social and Cultural Enrichment

-The Lois and Milton Y. Zussman Activity Center provides a Clubhouse-designed setting based on the standards outlined by Clubhouse International.
+The Clubhouse for the Common Good, housed in the Lois and Milton Y. Zussman Center, provides a Clubhouse-designed setting based on the standards outlined by Clubhouse International.
 It was designed by and for individuals with a mental health diagnosis who seek a welcoming and engaging community atmosphere where they can enjoy social and cultural activities, educational classes, culinary experiences, vocational support, and volunteer opportunities.

 Our ‘Clubhouse’ is a local community center that provide members with an environment that: